 - Adaptive to social dynamics.
 Since human relations are very dynamic, the proposed model must reflect these changes in the system’s policies.

 - Fine-grained privacy settings.
-If a picture shall be shared only with a restricted set of people (maybe not even known in advance), it should be easy to express such requirement.
+If a photo shall be shared only with a restricted set of people (maybe not even known in advance), it should be easy to express such requirement.

 - Security mechanisms.
-The solution must fulfil basic security and privacy requirements, such as reliability, support to authentication, delegation of rights, etc.
+The solution must fulfil basic security and privacy requirements, such as reliability, support authentication and delegation of rights, etc.